keeprich/study-devops-notes/AWS Certification.md

 https://digitalcloud.training/amazon-ec2/

 Question 23: Correct
-An application is generating a large amount of clickstream events data that is being stored on S3.
+#A#n application is generating a large amount of clickstream events data that is being stored on S3.
 The business needs to understand customer behaviour and want to run complex analytics queries against the data.

-Which AWS service can be used for this requirement?
+#Which AWS service can be used for this requirement?